Chemical Abundance Ratios of Nitrogen Rich Galaxies Identified at $z\sim 6-12$: Observational Demographics and Models: Analysis

 \citep{1992AJ....103.1330G}.
-By adding O$^{2+}$/H$^+$ and O$^{+}$/H$^+$, we obtain the total oxygen abundance O/H. We represent the metallicity as 12+$\log$(O/H) of the total oxygen abundance.
+By adding O$^{2+}$/H$^+$ and O$^+$/H$^+$, we obtain the total oxygen abundance O/H. We express the oxygen abundance as $12+\log({\rm O/H})$.

-For four galaxies without {\sc [Oii]} detections, we derive the oxygen abundances based on the {\sc [Oiii]}$\lambda$5007/H$\beta$ (R3) metallicity indicator.
-We adopt the average R3-metallicity relation presented in \cite{2022ApJS..262....3N}.
+For galaxies without {\sc [Oii]} detections, we derive oxygen abundances using the {\sc [Oiii]} $\lambda5007$/H$\beta$ ($R_3$) metallicity indicator.
+We adopt the average $R_3$--metallicity relation presented by \citet{2022ApJS..262....3N}.
 For GHZ2, the oxygen abundance is not determined because its Balmer lines fall outside the observed wavelength range.

 We derive ion abundance ratios of N$^{3+}$/H$^+$, N$^{2+}$/H$^+$, C$^{2+}$/H$^+$, Ne$^{2+}$/H$^+$, Ar$^{3+}$/H$^+$, S$^{+}$/H$^+$, and Fe$^{2+}$/H$^+$ that are estimated from the fluxes of {\sc Niv]}$\lambda\lambda$1483,1486, N{\sc iii}]$\lambda$1750 \footnote{In this paper, the N{\sc iii}] quintet centered at 1747, 1749, 1750, 1752, and 1754 $\textrm{\AA}$ is collectively referred to as N{\sc iii}]$\lambda$1750.}, {\sc Ciii]}$\lambda\lambda$1907,1909, [Ne{\sc iii]}$\lambda$3869, [Ar{\sc iv}]$\lambda$4711,4740, {\sc [Sii]}$\lambda\lambda$6716,6731, and [Fe{\sc iii]}$\lambda$4658, respectively, with the electron temperatures.
 We adopt $T_{\mathrm{e}}(\text{O \sc iii})$ for $\text{N}^{2+}$, $\text{N}^{3+}$, $\text{C}^{2+}$, $\text{Ne}^{2+}$, and $\text{Ar}^{3+}$, because their ionization potentials ($41.0 - 77.5$ eV) are comparable to or higher than that of $\text{O}^{2+}$ (35.1 eV).
 For $\text{S}^{+}$ and $\text{Fe}^{2+}$, we apply $T_{\mathrm{e}}(\text{O \sc ii})$ because their ionization potentials ($16.2 - 23.3$ eV) are close to that of $\text{O}^{+}$ (13.6 eV), following the methodology of \cite{2021ApJ...922..170B}.